Catapill/TUG_Analysis/README.md

 *	Pgadmin 4 (Management tool for postgreSQL)
 *	Amazon Web Services (AWS) (Used for creating the database and instances server)

+# Axivity Web Platform

+Web Platform for Axivity User Interface

+## Tools Required
+- Intellij/ Eclipse
+- Java JDK 11 or higher
+- pgAdmin4 & postgres

+## Description
+The Axivity web application is a visual tool for the Axivity devices.
+Upon pushing your data to the data repo, here you will be able to visualise said data.